ibm-cloud-docs/databases-for-postgresql/connecting-external.md

     }
   }'
 ```

-Once the credentials have been created, you can view their associated connection information by sending a `GET` request to the`https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{userid}/connections` endpoint.
+When the credentials have been created, you can view their associated connection information by sending a `GET` request to the `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{userid}/connections` endpoint.

-More information can be found in the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#operation/createDatabaseUser)
+For more information, see the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#operation/createDatabaseUser).

 ## Using Connection Information

 If you use the API or the _Service Credentials_ panel, connection information is returned in a JSON object in the "postgres" field.
-The below table describes the sub-fields of connection information.
+The table describes the sub-fields of connection information.

 Field Name|Description
 ----------|-----------